-Applicants must sign a declaration on their honour certifying that they are not in one of the situations referred to in Articles 136 and 141 of the EU Financial Regulation, filling in the relevant form and upload to the application accompanying the call for nominations..
+Applicants must sign a declaration on their honour certifying that they are not in one of the situations referred to in articles 136 and 141 of the EU Financial Regulation, filling in the relevant form attached to the application form accompanying the call for nominations and available at http://eit.europa.eu/activities/entrepreneurship/2021-awards.

-Selection criteria:
+Selection criteria: The applicant:

-- Holds an active position within the EIT Community as a Woman leader/ Role Model, is having a pivotal role to inspire others within or beyond the EIT Community (incl. teacher/trainer, entrepreneur or innovator etc.); - Has demonstrated impact on the EIT Community and/ or the broader European innovation eco-systems incl.
-Citizens/ society.
+- Holds a position within the EIT Community as a leader or entrepreneur/innovator; - Has demonstrated impact on the EIT Community, the broader European innovation ecosystem and/ or society.